Pavan-1997/Python_DevOps_Set_Dictionary-/README.md

-# Python DevOps Set Dictionary
+# Python DevOps Sets Dictionary

 A set in Python is an unordered collection of unique elements.
 It is useful for mathematical operations like union, intersection, and difference.